Jacques Burger

 Jacques Burger (born 29 July 1983 in Windhoek, South West Africa) is a retired Namibian rugby union loose forward who finished his career at Saracens in the Aviva Premiership.
+He is currently the Director of Rugby for his former national team.

 Club career

 He played for Saracens, having joined them in the 2009/10 season, and played until the end of the 2015/16 season.
 The back row quickly earned a reputation as one of the toughest tacklers in the English Premiership following his arrival midway through the 2009/10 season – being named the Saracens Player of the Year in 2010/11..
 During his time at Saracens he won two Premiership titles in 2011 and 2015.
 Burger started both finals.
 He retired from professional rugby at the end of the 2015/2016 season.

 He has previously played for the Bulls.
 He played in France, in Aurillac in the 2007/08 season.
 Burger was brought in by Brendan Venter as a replacement for Wikus van der Heerden, who returned to South Africa.